yana-glt/scheduler/README.md

 # The Scheduler

 The Scheduler is a school timetable generator.<br>
-It creates schedule for both classes and teachers, making the most convenient arrangement of subjects in the educational grid for both categories.
+It creates schedule for both classes and teachers, making the most convenient arrangement of subjects in the educational grid.

 The implementation of the genetic algorithm allows you:
-- To create a schedule without coincidences, both for teachers and for groups of students
+- To create a schedule without overlaps
 - Prevent or at least minimize the number of gaps in the schedule
 - Distribute the load evenly over the days of the week